Block All Internet Activity

 Use File Lock Pro when the goal is file and folder privacy, hide mode, or password-based access protection on the local PC.

-WebLock is strongest when the goal is to control browsing policy without overcomplicating everyday Windows use.
+WebLock is strongest when the goal is clear browsing policy without a complex network-management system.

-Reviewers praised the combination of website restriction and internet time management in one lighter workflow.
+Reviewers praised the combination of website restrictions and precise exception lists in one focused application.

-The product stands out when a team or family needs to decide what should be online, when, and for how long.
+The product stands out when a team or family needs to decide which online resources should remain available.

-Independent write-ups described this category as a practical middle ground between full network systems and no control at all.
+Independent write-ups described this category as a practical middle ground between full network systems and unrestricted access.

-Password-protected internet and timed access controls were seen as especially useful on shared PCs.
+Password-protected settings and exportable blocked-event logs are especially useful on shared PCs.